Bali diving frequently asked questions

 When is the best time to dive in Bali?

 There is great diving all year round.
 That’s why many divers head to Bali when nearby countries (such as Thailand and Malaysia) are closed for monsoon season.
 Rain from mid-December to mid-February can reduce visibility but this is also when the sea temperatures are at their warmest.
 Cold thermoclines from July to October bring phenomenally clear water to sites such as Crystal Bay in Nusa Penida and Blue Lagoon in Padang Bai.
 The manta rays are at Nusa Penida all year round.
 If you are hoping to see Mola the best months are from July to October.
 For macro fans and photographers any time of year promises a wonderful range of critters!

 It’s strongly recommended to book your dive trip before arrival.
 Especially in high season trips are often fully-booked to the most popular dive spots (Tulamben and Nusa Penida).

 What kind of tanks are used in Bali for diving?

 Most cylinders used in Bali are 12-litre aluminium tanks with yoke (international) valves.
 However quality operators will be able to provide tanks with DIN valves and/or larger 15 litre tanks upon request.
 Steel tanks aren’t used because the humid atmosphere can cause problems with corrosion.

 Is Nitrox available in Bali?

 Nitrox (enriched air or EANx) is very common in Bali.
 Quality dive operators will usually supply it for free for Nitrox-certifed divers.
 Cheaper dive operators usually charge extra.

 Where is the nearest hyperbaric chamber and hospital?

-Bali’s hyperbaric chamber meets international standards and is located at Sanglah Hospital in Denpasar.
-There are also a number of International Hospitals within 20 minutes’ drive of the dive centre.
+The hyperbaric chamber meets international standards and is located at Sanglah Hospital in Denpasar.
+There are also a number of international-standard hospitals around the main tourist areas in South Bali.